Eloy Jiménez Preview, Player Props: White Sox vs. Orioles

 Eloy Jiménez At The Plate

-- Jimenez has reached base via a hit in 66 games this season (of 91 played), and had multiple hits in 22 of those games.

-- In 16.5% of his games this year, he has homered, and 4% of his trips to the plate.
+- Looking at the 92 games he has played this year, he's hit a home run in 15 of them (16.3%), and in 4% of his trips to the plate.

-- In 40.7% of his games this year, Jimenez has had at least one RBI.
-He's picked up more than one in 14.3% and driven in three or more of his team's runs in two contests.
+- Jimenez has had an RBI in 37 games this year (40.2%), including 13 multi-RBI outings (14.1%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.